simonneutert/simonneutert/README.md

 ### Hi there 👋

-- 🔭 I enjoy writing web-apps and grow my bot army
+- 🔭 I enjoy writing web-apps and growing my bot army
 - 😍 I'm passionate about Ruby
 - 🌱 I’m currently learning Clojure 🥰
 - 📫 How to reach me: https://www.simon-neutert.de and [@Linkedin](https://www.linkedin.com/in/simon-neutert/)